Janpot/express-validate.js/README.md

       return 'Nothing to see here';
     };

-validate.js supports [async validators](http://validatejs.org/#validate-async). express-validate.js evaluates constraints asynchronously if a supported Promise libarary is detected.
-Analog to validate.js a compatible promise library can be set through `validate.Promise`
+validate.js supports [async validators](http://validatejs.org/#validate-async). express-validate.js evaluates constraints asynchronously if a supported Promise library is detected.
+Analog to validate.js a compatible promise library can be set through `validate.Promise`.

 ##License